Tax Foreclosed Property

 Bidding is started at the minimum bid amount.
 Bidders must be present to bid.
 Washington County requires a twenty percent (20%), non-refundable down payment at the time a winning bid is awarded.
 Washington County accepts cash, cashier's check, or certified funds for the down payment.
 A certificate of sale is given to the purchaser until a deed can be prepared.
 The deed is prepared within 60 days of the auction and the purchaser has 30 days to respond to the notification and to finalize the purchase.
 The property is conveyed through a quit claim deed and all properties are sold "AS IS".
 Failure to finalize the purchase results in forfeiting the twenty percent (20%) down payment and, at the discretion of Washington County Board of County Commissioners, the property is either: 1) offered for sale to the next highest bidder, or 2) sold through negotiation with an interested party, or 3) placed back on the auction list for the next scheduled auction.

 Any parcels that are offered and not sold at public auction can be sold through negotiation to any interested party.
 All sales are at the discretion of the Board of County Commissioners.
 Any property that is valued (Real Market Value) at less than $15,000 and is unbuildable may be sold through a private sale and does not have to go through the public auction process.

 Email Notification List

 Submit the form below to be placed on the email list to be notified when future Washington County real property auctions are scheduled.
-A notice will be sent out approximately 2 months prior to the auction.
+A notice will be sent out approximately one month prior to the auction.